codatio/codat-docs/docs/configure/portal/companies.md

 1. Navigate to **Companies** and select the company you want to sync.
 2. Click the **Refresh data** icon.
-3. To see the synchronization progress and outcomes, click **Pull history**.
+3. To see the synchronization progress and outcomes, click **Read history**.
 The history is updated in real time.
 4. Once the refresh has been completed, you can view the latest data.

 The configured sync frequency re-commences from the time of the last successful sync.